dullgiulio/dadagogo/README.md

-# Dadagogo
+# Dododada

 ## About

-Dadagogo is a Go implementation of the famous Dadadodo stochastic text generator.
+Dododada is a Go implementation of the famous Dadadodo stochastic text generator.